-The Maryland State Arts Council was established in 1967 as an agency of the State
+The Maryland State Arts Council (MSAC) was established in 1967 as an agency of the

-Division of Tourism, Film and the Arts.
-MSAC awards grants to organizations and individual
+in the Division of Tourism, Film and the Arts.
+MSAC awards grants to organizations

-artists for arts programming and projects, provides technical and advisory assistance
+and individual artists for arts programming and projects, provides technical and advisory

-to individuals and groups, and carries out cultural programs of its own.
-The Council’s
+assistance to individuals and groups, and carries out cultural programs of its own.

-Maryland Folklife program co-founded Maryland Traditions with the Maryland Historical
+MSAC’s Maryland Folklife Program co-founded Maryland Traditions with the Maryland

-Trust in 2000 to preserve and promote authentic cultural traditions and folk arts.
+Historical Trust in 2000 to preserve and promote authentic cultural traditions and

 All materials were collected and created for the use of Maryland Traditions program